 Meanwhile, the white clouds have now disappeared from the scene altogether.
 But they are there somewhere, moving along to some place they themselves don’t know; they are surrendered to nature.
 If they are conscious, they are wise; they offer no resistance.
 I wish I could ride the clouds—it would be so much fun, moving at a gentle pace to I don’t know where.
 When I have no destination, it doesn’t matter where I reach, it’s still the right place.
 And that’s how it is with life.
 If I have no resistance to what is unfolding, I will never be anxious about where I’ll end up.

 It’s time to go, get ready for work.
-As I leave the scene, I realise that we can learn so much from Nature—if only we would pay attention.
+As I leave the scene, I realize that we can learn so much from Nature—if only we would pay attention.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!